alfonsosaera/ChIPseq/README.md

 ChIP-seq pipeline
 =================

 I present here a simple pipeline to perform a basic ChIP-seq analysis, from getting the FASTQ files, read preprocessing and mapping to peak calling.

+I explain the steps of the analysis and provide Perl and bash scripts to run the analysis automatically with a few commands.

 Annotation and differential binding analysis of peaks will be included in future versions of this pipeline.

 Dataset
 =======